What Does the Upcoming Election Mean to Your Investments?

 Given this remarkable track record, you might be shocked to learned that the average investor in the fund actually lost money!
 What?
 How!
 The most obvious answer is that withdrawals from retail investor accounts increase during uncertain times, and as the markets recover most believe that it is a good time to start buying back those shares which were sold.
 In essence, average investors are selling low and buying high instead of just staying the course.

 JP Morgan’s “Diversification and the average investor” chart below may beg the question of staying the course.
 As you can see, the average investor’s rate of return is barely beating inflation…

 In closing, expect a sensational election season, along with volatility and the temptation to try to time the markets.
 We suggest you meet with your financial adviser to review your asset allocation, investment risks, and to specifically stress test your portfolio against your lifestyle goals and desires.

 We welcome you to visit our website (www.mycgcapital.com) to start a conversation.
 Regardless of your investment strategy, remain grounded with clarity and confidence that this too shall pass.

 About the Author

-Dennis D. Coughlin, CFP, AIF has been in practice since 1996 and works with individuals nearing retirement and those whom have already retired.
+Dennis D. Coughlin, CFP, AIF, co-founded CG Capital with Christopher C. Giambrone in 1999.
+He has been in practice since 1996 and works with individuals nearing retirement and those whom have already retired.
 Proud of his humble upbringing, Dennis shares his advice with the same core principles that he was raised with.
 When not in the office, you will find him with his family enjoying the outdoors.